 While I can’t vouch for the fact that the updated Regulator is precisely 20% stretchier than previous models, I can safely say that it’s stretchy and flexible, much more so than previous generations.
 The Yulex and synthetic rubber combination performs, feels, and stretches like traditional neoprene.
 Like most wetsuits, the Yulex continued to get more comfortable with time, but it felt good even on day one.

-I have a love-hate relationship with front zip wetsuits.
+I have a love-hate relationship with front-zip wetsuits.
 They do wonders to keep you warmer, but I’ve tried so many suits that feel like they’re choking you the entire time.
 Luckily, this wasn’t the case with the Regulator.

 It was easy to get over my head and while the fit was snug, I didn’t feel the need to constantly pull it away from my neck the entire session.
-There is also a key loop on the inside, which I am always a fan of as I’m still one of the few that still has a classic metal key.
+There is also a key loop on the inside, which I am always a fan of as I’m one of the few who still has a classic metal key.

 I’ve had this suit for nearly a year, and it looks as good as new (save for some wax on the stomach and chest).
-The Regulator is incredibly well made and durable and has Supratex kneepads and cuffs to add some extra support in traditionally fragile areas.
+The Regulator is incredibly well-made and durable and has Supratex kneepads and cuffs to add some extra support in traditionally fragile areas.
 I have no doubt it will last for many years to come.
 Furthermore, another update Patagonia made with these suits is improving their repairability.
 These suits are much easier to repair than the previous generation, pointing to Patagonia’s commitment to keeping your suit seaworthy for as long as possible.

 Drawbacks